 Avoid the word "important."
 For example, do not say "It is important for engineers to develop teraflop computers that cost less than US\$100."
-However, it may be acceptable to write, "Inexpensive teraflop computers are important since they can facilitate real-time weather forecasting."
+However, it may be acceptable to write, "Inexpensive teraflop computers are important since they can facilitate real-time weather

+- forecasting."
 However, it is much better to avoid judgments and write, "Inexpensive teraflop computers can facilitate real-time weather forecasting."
-Let the reader decide whether something is important or not.

-Do not use "one" as the subject of a sentence.
-(OK: We expect to find that..., Not OK: One expects to find that...).
-However, avoid overuse of "we" in the text as this can be distracting to the reader and is typically not necessary.
-It is suggested that authors reserve the use of "we" to sentences that involve things that the authors did.
+Let the reader decide whether something is important or not. - Do not use "one" as the subject of a sentence.
+OK: We expect to find that...

-Avoid starting sentences with "There are" or "This is."
+Not OK: One expects to find that... - Avoid starting sentences with "There are" or "There is."
 Weak: "There are many models that are ill conditioned."
-Stronger: "Many models are ill conditioned."

-Avoid using the word "generally" and the phrase "in general," which means "often" or "usually" but otherwise is imprecise.

-Do not use "as" as a synonym for "because" or "since."
-Never use the imprecise phrase "a number of."

-The correct use of "a," "the," and "this" is challenging, especially for non-native speakers of English.
+Stronger: "Many models are ill conditioned." - Avoid using the word "generally" and the phrase "in general," which means "often" or "usually" but otherwise is imprecise. - Do not use "as" as a synonym for "because" or "since."
+Never use the imprecise phrase "a number of." - The correct use of "a," "the," and "this" is challenging, especially for non-native speakers of English.
 Think of "a" as meaning "some," while "the" refers to a specific or unique object.